Ariachenyinan/Ariachenyinan.github.io/index.md

 **Contact me if you are interested!**

-- Urban informatics and analysis
+- Urban Informatics and Urban Dta Analysis
-- Urban perception
+- Urban Perception
 - Walkability
 - Urban Design